jehoz/jehoz.github.io/content/articles/2024/05/10/parametric_legs_and_gaits.md

 ![](res/leg_types.png)

-Naturally, since these three types of leg are made of the same parts and sort of blend into one another, I wanted to flesh out one parametric "leg" with a continuous state-space that encompassed all three.
+Since these three types of leg are made from the same parts and sort of blend into one another, I wanted to develop one single parametric "meta-leg" which could be configured to represent each of these.

 To accomplish this, our creature's legs will have four bones/segments: femur, tibia, metatarsus, and toe (for simplicity I'm going to use these names for